beckoningstranger/pp2-mines/README.md

 ## Wireframes

-  I planned this project on a whiteboard in my office:
+  I planned the UI of this project on a whiteboard in my office:

   ![Complete Whiteboard](/assets/readme-images/whiteboard.jpg)
   ![Detail: Playing Field](/assets/readme-images/playing_field.jpg)